zero-sh/zero.sh/README.md

   handling that Cider previously did.
 It would be nice to offer a more modern alternative.

-- It will probably be necessary to migrate from bash to zsh or `/bin/sh` at some point, now that bash is deprecated on macOS Catalina.
+- It will probably be necessary to migrate from bash to zsh or `/bin/sh` (or perhaps a Swift script) at some point, now that bash is deprecated on macOS Catalina.

 **Note**: `zero.sh` is a work-in-progress, but it's fairly well-tested and should be kind to your machine.